utkarshcmu/grafana.org/content/blog/2018-09-28-timeshift-ep62.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "Early bird tickets to GrafanaCon are now available.
-Also...."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "How to get your company to send you to GrafanaCon, monitoring Kubernetes, automating your dashboards, and more. "
 +++

 ### Welcome to TimeShift